 On 19 September 1987 a concert and social evening was held in the Village Hall to celebrate twenty-five years of happy banding and many past and present members attended.
 Similarly, the Fortieth Anniversary 'Pangbourne Past and Present' was celebrated on 5 October 2002 with a concert given by fifty past and present players, with the late Don Lusher as guest trombonist.

 The band has made a number of overseas concert tours in recent years: 1987 - Bitz Easter Festival, Baden-Wurtemberg (Germany); 1991 - Handel Brassband Festival, Noord-Brabant (Netherlands); 1999 - German Rhineland; 2001 - Salzburg (Austria); 2005 - Wernigerode, Sachsen-Anhalt (Germany).
-Pangbourne Village's twin is Houdan (Yvelines) and we have arranged to give a concert there on 29 August 2011.
+Pangbourne Village's twin is Houdan (Yvelines) and we arranged to give a concert there on 29 August 2011.
+Since then we have also visited Michigan USA as guests of former band member Jim Schutz.

 In a typical year the band gives a spring and an autumn concert, plays at village fetes and outdoor shows, at parties and weddings and for church services.
 In December it plays traditional Christmas carols in shops and public houses and in the streets of Pangbourne.
 The band is a registered charity for musical education and is a member of Making Music, the Southern Counties Amateur Bands Association and the Oxford and District Brass Band Association.
 It aims to test its skills twice yearly at regional contests.
 Two years ago it started the Pangbourne Youth Band for local children, which has already given several concerts.